ClusterHQ/flocker/docs/install/setup-aws.rst

 Setting Up Nodes Using Amazon Web Services
 ==========================================

-If you are not familiar with EC2, you may want to `read more about the terminology and concepts <https://fedoraproject.org/wiki/User:Gholms/EC2_Primer>`_ used in this document.
+If you are not familiar with AWS EC2, you may want to `read more about the terminology and concepts <https://fedoraproject.org/wiki/User:Gholms/EC2_Primer>`_ used in this document.
 You can also refer to `the full documentation for interacting with EC2 from Amazon Web Services <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html>`_.

 ..
 The AMI links were created using the ami_links tool in ClusterHQ's internal-tools repository.